4 Stoic Tactics for Dealing with Anger

 Introduction

 It happened again.
 A driver cut you off in traffic, or perhaps your colleague undermined you during a meeting.
 Your pulse quickened, your fists clenched, and before you knew it, anger had taken over.
-Sound familiar?
 Anger is a universal human emotion, but often it feels like it controls us instead of the other way around.

 4 Stoic Tactics for Dealing with Anger